kroll-j/graphserv/doc/install.rst

 	    -g FILENAME     set group file name [gsgroups.conf] -c FILENAME     set path of GraphCore binary [./graphcore/graphcore]

 Before spawning a GraphCore instance, the child process will chdir() to the directory where graphcore resides.
-Currently, any redirected output will end up in that directory.
-Redirection makes any command require admin access.  <todo: darüber nochmal nachdenken, das mit der redirection will man bei einer systemweiten installation vermutlich nicht so haben. integration in verschiedene systeme ist aber sowieso nochmal ein kapitel für sich.>
+Currently, any redirected output will be written to that directory.

 |